 For any guests who enjoy their grapes, the award winning vineyard- Chapel Down winery is located just five miles from Lavender Cottage.
 The winery runs regular tours and gift experiences.

-For a more detailed tour of the many winery's in the area, contact Wine Tours of Kent.
+For a more detailed tour of the many winery's in the area, contact Vine and country Tours.
 A brilliant day out and no need to worry about who's driving!

 Around 15 miles from Lavender Cottage is the spectacular 14th Century, Bodiam Castle.
 With it's wide moat and impressive grounds, it is definitely worth a visit!